View, Inc. Investors: Last Days to Participate Actively in the Class Action Lawsuit; Portnoy Law Firm

 View announced on August 16, 2021 that it "began an independent investigation concerning the adequacy of the company's previously disclosed warranty accrual."
 View's share price fell more than 24% on this news, damaging investors.

 A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than Nov.
-30, 2020 and Aug.
-16, 2021.
+If you wish to serve as lead plaintiff, you must move the Court no later than October 18, 2021.

 Please visit our website to review more information and submit your transaction information.